maverickchen/AMazingGame/README.md

 MinSun Park - I broke my computer so I'm using someone else's laptop for a month.
 So my id in commits shows as "SChandra96'.

+Our Project: A multiplayer online team deathmatch maze game!
+Pick a team and explore our randomly generated maze with a partner, but beware!
+Another team is also lurking somewhere nearby, and the Maze Haze(TM) will slowly drain your health over time.
+Pick up health and bullets to prepare for any enemies and survive the harsh maze conditions!

+Tools + Resources Used:
+pixi.js
+socket.io
+nodejs
+piskelapp.com
+soundbible.com

+Clientside prediction code (found in client.js) was heavily inspired by https://github.com/underscorediscovery/realtime-multiplayer-in-html5

 Our game's PIXI.Container hierarchy